Critical articles are Invited for the edited volume "Muslims in Indian Cinema".

 - Islamic History and Indian Cinema

 Articles, not exceeding 4000 words, are invited covering the themes which are mentioned above.
 There is no compulsion to strictly follow the themes mentioned.
 The authors can take the liberty to include fresh ideas which must be relevant with the main idea of the book.
-Abstracts within 200 words are be submitted before January 31, 2021 at email@example.com and firstname.lastname@example.org .
-Full length articles are to be sent before April 31, 2021 at both the email ids provided.
+Abstracts within 200 words are be submitted before end of May, 2021 at firstname.lastname@example.org and email@example.com .
+Full length articles are to be sent before July 31, 2021 at both the email ids provided.
 The book will be published from a reputed Indian publishing house.

 Md Sarfaraj Nawab is a PhD Research Scholar in the Department of English, Central University of South Bihar..